rameshlinuxadmin/CI-CD-Pipeline/README.md

 • Leveraged Docker for containerizing the application and used Ansible for automated configuration and deployment of the Apache web server, ensuring consistency across environments.

-• Tools Used: AWS, GIT, GITHUb, Jenkins, Ansible, Docker, Apache
+Tools Used: *AWS, GIT, GITHUb, Jenkins, Ansible, Docker, Apache*